Wedding of Crown Prince Haakon of Norway and Mette-Marit Tjessem Høiby

 The Honeymoon

-Haakon and Mette-Marit spent their honeymoon in the United States and were in the USA on September 11, 2001, when a series of four coordinated terrorist attacks with airplanes by Islamic terrorists occurred.
+Haakon and Mette-Marit spent their honeymoon in the United States and they were in the USA on September 11, 2001, when a series of four coordinated terrorist attacks with airplanes by Islamic terrorists occurred.
 The couple had left for the United States shortly after their wedding but fortunately were not in New York City at the time of the attacks on the World Trade Center.
 Haakon and Mette-Marit had spent time in New York City with Mette-Marit’s son Marius and were photographed in a Manhattan sidewalk café on August 29.
 Then they went to stay at Gurney’s Inn, a luxury spa-hotel in Montauk, New York on Long Island, just over 100 miles outside of New York City.
 It was at Gurney’s Inn that they first heard the news about the terrorist attacks.
-Haakon and Mette-Marit, along with thousands of other dazed, shocked and stranded travelers (including the author of this article), waited several days until the United States opened its airports and allowed air travel to resume.
+Haakon and Mette-Marit, along with thousands of other dazed, shocked, and stranded travelers (including the author of this article), waited several days until the United States opened its airports and allowed air travel to resume.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.